What Is a Production Artist? The Experts in Creative Execution

 If you’ve got your heart set on a design career but still don’t know if college is the right way to get there, learn more about how a Graphic Design Degree can help in our article, “Is a Graphic Design Degree Worth It or Worthless?”

 2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed October, 2019] www.bls.gov/ooh/.
-Information represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
-This data does not represent starting salaries and employment conditions in your area may vary.
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+Employment conditions in your area may vary.